izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 3. Scroll down to **Show favorites bar**.
 4. In the drop-down menu, select from the view options to show or hide the bookmarks bar.

-### Make Microsoft Edge your default browser
-If you use Microsoft Edge often, consider making it your default browser.
-With Edge as the default, you can experience a faster, more personalized setup each time you access your browser.
-1. Select the **Settings and more** icon in the top right corner, then choose **Settings**.
-2. Select **Default browser**.
-3. Select **Make default**.

-### Sync Edge across devices
-Syncing your account allows your browser preferences to be virtually available on the web.
-When you make an account on Microsoft Edge, you can then log in and access your personalized browser on any device.
-1. Select the profile icon next to the address bar.
-2. Choose the account you want to sign into, or [add a new account](#add-a-new-account).
-3. Sign in to sync account.

-### Set your home page
-By default, the home page is set to open on a personalized news feed.
-However, you can set Microsoft Edge to always open to your preferred page.
-1. Select the **Settings and more** icon in the top right corner, then choose **Settings**.
-2. Select **Start, home, and new tabs**.
-3. Under **Home button**, insert the web address of the home page you want Edge to show each time you open a new tab.

-### Update Microsoft Edge
-Microsoft makes regular updates to Edge, and keeping your browser up-to-date ensures that you have the best browsing experience possible.
-1. Select the **Settings and more** icon in the top right corner, then choose **Settings**.
-2. Select **About Microsoft Edge**.
-3. If Edge is up-to-date, the page will show that no action is needed.
-If an update is available, select **Download and install to proceed**.
-4. After the update is installed, restart Microsoft Edge to finish updating.

-### Add and manage extensions
-Extensions allow you to add convenient tools to your browser and personalize your web experience.
-There are a variety of extensions available to help you control how websites behave and add features to your browser.
-1. Select the **Settings and more** icon in the top right corner, then choose **Extensions**.
-2. Select **Manage Extensions**.
-3. Select **Get extensions for Microsoft Edge**.
-4. Search for extensions to add to Microsoft Edge.

-Remove extensions by selecting **Manage Extensions**, then clicking **Remove** for the extension you want to remove.

 ### Set collections
 If you have a set of websites, notes, and images you want to reference again, you can make a collection to store it all in a single place.
 1. Select the **Settings and more** icon in the top right corner, then choose **Collections**.